protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

 `HasExtension()`, `ExtensionSize()`, `ClearExtension()`, `GetExtension()`, `SetExtension()`, `MutableExtension()`, `AddExtension()`, `SetAllocatedExtension()` and `ReleaseExtension()`.
-Each of these methods takes, as its first parameter, an extension identifier (described below), which identifies an extension field.
+Each of these methods takes, as its first parameter, an extension identifier (described later in this section), which identifies an extension field.
 The remaining parameters and the return value are exactly the same as those for the corresponding accessor methods that would be generated for a normal (non-extension) field of the same type as the extension identifier. (`GetExtension()` corresponds to the accessors with no special prefix.)

 Given an extension definition: